Cynthia Teniente-Matson: TAMU San Antonio presidency

-In 2014, the board of regents of the Texas A&M University System hired Teniente-Matson as the president of the San Antonio campus, which was the first college campus to open in the historically-underserved area.
+In 2014, the board of regents of the Texas A&M University System hired Teniente-Matson as the president of the San Antonio campus, which was the first college campus to open in the historically underserved area.
 She succeeded Maria Hernandez Ferrier, who oversaw the university's founding years, accreditation, and partnership with the local Toyota plant.
 Teniente-Matson's initial goals included similar campus research partnerships in locally-relevant areas such as water conservation or cybersecurity.
 By 2016, Teniente-Matson had overseen the university's transformation from a satellite campus to a four-year college with its first entering freshman class, as well as the university's designation as a Hispanic-serving institution.

-Teniente-Matson has made statements to the press about the university's future.
-She supports adding bike paths, trains, and entertainment facilities near the campus, on land owned by Verano Land Group with future development going through community meetings as of 2019.
-Additional goals include a student union with a student financial literacy center, as well as more dorms and intercollegiate athletics.
+Teniente-Matson supported adding bike paths, trains, and entertainment facilities near the campus, on land owned by Verano Land Group with future development going through community meetings as of 2019.
+Additional goals included a student union with a student financial literacy center, as well as more dorms and intercollegiate athletics.
 On the subject of establishing a university under a tightening state budget, she stated, "what makes us unique is looking very closely at the students that we serve [...] what’s unique about our own geography, and what’s unique about our students, and then how we can build on that," as well as emphasizing the responsibility of university presidents to advocate for the university in the legislature and to keep the university's community informed.

 In 2019, Teniente-Matson suggested to the superintendents of East Central, Edgewood, Harlandale, Somerset, South San Antonio, Southside, and Southwest Independent School Districts that they formally partner together to work towards common goals.

 San José State University presidency

 On November 16, 2022, it was announced that Teniente-Matson would be departing TAMU-San Antonio to become the new president of San José State University.
-Teniente-Matson assumed the university presidency on January 16, 2023.
+She assumed the university presidency on January 16, 2023.
+Over her early tenure, she oversaw the finalization of the purchase of the south tower of the Fairmont Hotel, and its conversion into student housing.
+She also worked to prevent and counteract university budget cuts from both the state and federal levels.